IBM Audio Response Units: Architecture

+Vocabulary

-The IBM 7770 vocabulary is stored on a rotating magnetic drum.
-The drum is designed to be interchanged if required, allowing the user to change the vocabulary.
+The IBM 7770 vocabulary is stored on a magnetic drum.
+The spoken words are prerecorded in analog form on a magnetic cylinder IBM called a rotor.
+The rotor is designed to be interchangeable, allowing the user to change the vocabulary by installing one with different recordings.
 Each word is encoded on a separate track on the drum, which is 4 in in diameter and 10 in long and rotates at 120 rpm (one revolution every 500 ms).

-Part of the machine order included the vocabulary order.
-IBM would record the words based on the user order.
-This meant the user could not record the words themselves.
+As part of ordering the machine the customer had to include the vocabulary order.
+IBM had a master vocabulary of words frequently used in different industries, including the numbers 0 through 9 and the letters A through Z. Customers could select entries from this master vocabulary to create their own word set.
+IBM would record the words on the rotor based on the customer order.
+There was no option for the user to record the words themselves.